TadLeonard/tfatool/README.md

 # tfatool

 Tools for managing files with the Toshiba FlashAir wireless SD card.
 See [FlashAir API documentation](https://flashair-developers.com/en/documents/api/) for more information.
-Features include
+Features include:

 * functions for easy usage of FlashAir's [command.cgi](https://flashair-developers.com/en/documents/api/commandcgi/)
 * functions to facilitate copying/syncing files from FlashAir